-The main result from Table 1 is that, for a large n, the weight of edges in an MST are roughly constant (or $a \sim b$ in the context of Fig. 2a).
-Therefore, the capacity analysis for common-range-based ad hoc networks used in [8] can be applied to variable-range as well.
-For a large n, therefore, it is a good approximation to combine (2) and (9) to obtain the average carrying traffic capacity of the network for a variable-range transmission power policy as
+The main result from Table I is that for a large n, the length of edges in a MST are roughly constant (or $a \sim b$ in the context of Figure 2(a)).
+Therefore, the capacity analysis for commonrange based ad hoc networks used in [7] can be applied to variable-range as well.
+For a large n, therefore, it is a good approximation to combine Equations 2 and 9 to obtain the average carrying traffic capacity of the network for a variable-range transmission power policy as

-$$\lambda(\overline{R}{MST}) \le \frac{16\sqrt{A}W}{\pi\Delta^2 L}; \quad n \to \infty.$$ (10)
+$$\lambda(\overline{R}{MST}) \le \frac{16\sqrt{AW}}{\pi\Delta^2 L}; \quad n \to \infty$$ (10)

-Equation (10) suggests that using an optimum variable transmission power in the network keeps the per node average traffic carrying capacity constant even if more nodes are added to a fixed area network.
+Equation 10 suggests that using an optimum variable transmission power in the network keeps the per node average traffic carrying capacity constant even if more nodes are added to a fixed area network.
 This result is quite surprising since intuition says we should expect that per node capacity decreases while adding more nodes in a fixed area as is the case for the common transmission range case.
-The reason why the capacity remains constant in the variable range case scenario, we believe, is because the addition of more nodes reduces the average transmission range and, thus, increases the capacity in the same proportion as the capacity itself decreases with the addition of more nodes.
-This result, however, should be taken with caution.
-First, it will be difficult to achieve the necessary high density of nodes, and second, some minimum transmission power levels may be below $P{min}$ , the minimum transmission power value allowed in a radio modem.
-Finally, (10) relies on simulation data and, therefore, it is an empirical result at this moment.
+The reason why the capacity remains constant in the variable range case scenario we believe is because the addition of more nodes reduces the average transmission range, and thus increases the capacity in the same proportion as the capacity itself decreases with the addition of more nodes.
+This result, however, should be taken with caution, first, it will be difficult to achieve the necessary high density of nodes, and second, some minimum transmission power levels may be below P{min} , the minimum transmission power value allowed in a radio modem.
+Finally, Equation 10 relies on simulation data and therefore it is an empirical result at this moment.
 We are currently working on a more formal proof.

 The previous analysis for both common-range and variable-range transmissions does not consider node mobility, however.
-For the case where nodes move in random directions at random speeds, the results derived in this section still hold.
-The reason is that, even in the presence of mobility, the distribution of nodes in the network remains homogeneous at any particular time, which is a necessary condition for the analysis shown in this section to be valid.
-Node mobility, however, does impact the signaling overhead of the routing protocol and, therefore, it affects the available capacity left to mobile nodes (e.g., effective capacity).
+For the case where nodes move in random directions at random speeds the results derived in this section still hold.
+The reason is that even in the presence of mobility, the distribution of nodes in the network remains homogeneous at any particular time, which is a necessary condition for the analysis shown in this section to be valid.
+Node mobility, however, does impact the signaling overhead of the routing protocol, and therefore, it affects the available capacity left to mobile nodes (e.g., effective capacity).
 We quantify the impact of node mobility on the signaling overhead of the routing protocol and its impact on the effective capacity available to mobile nodes given a certain transmission range.
 The analysis presented in the next section generalizes and extends the results presented in this section for mobile ad hoc networks.